 Don’t Walk Alone at Night

-This is an obvious one for most places, in particular, South America where walking around on your own is just not done – for men or women.
+This is an obvious one for most places, in particular, South America where walking around on your own at night is just not done – for men or women.
 Most places during the day are perfectly fine but double check with your hotel or hostel if you are unsure.
 Be wary in and around bus stations, airports and busy tourist areas as thieves and pickpockets prey on tired, disorientated tourists who have just arrived in town.

 Volunteer in Peru